LeninInLoop/MusicDownloader-Telegram-Bot/README.md

 ## Installation

-Follow these steps to set up the `telegram_spotify_downloader` project on your system.
+Follow these steps to set up the `telegram_video_music_downloader` project on your system.

 ### Step 1: Clone the Repository

-Open a terminal and clone the `telegram_spotify_downloader` repository from GitHub:
+Open a terminal and clone the `telegram_video_music_downloader` repository from GitHub:

 ```zsh
 git clone https://github.com/AdibNikjou/telegram_video_music_downloader.git